ralish/dotfiles/README.md

 dotfiles
 ========

-Here lies my own little collection of `dotfiles`.
-In contrast to many other `dotfiles` repositories, I've setup mine with slightly different objectives which reflect my occupation as a DevOps engineer versus a pure developer.
+Here lies my own collection of `dotfiles`.
+In contrast to many other `dotfiles` collections, I've setup mine with slightly different objectives which reflect my occupation as a SysAdmin & DevOps engineer versus a pure developer.

 Objectives
 ----------

-My primary occupation is that of a sysadmin and so I often find myself working on many different systems.
+My primary occupation is that of a SysAdmin and so I often find myself working on many different systems.
 This introduces some key objectives I've tried to ensure my `dotfiles` meet:

 * **Ease of access**
   GitHub makes this easy by providing access to ZIP files of each branch in a repository.
 While a Git clone is strongly preferable, if this is too much effort or otherwise problematic, simply downloading and unpacking the ZIP archive is a helpful fallback.
 * **Ease of setup**
   A long or manual installation or removal process is painful and time-consuming.
-An automated approach is essential so that after downloading or cloning the repository installation is quick and easy, with removal if necessary similarly straightforward.
+An automated approach is essential so that installation is quick and easy, with removal similarly straightforward if this is desirable (e.g. on a shared access account).
 * **Portability**
   It's all too easy for platform assumptions to seek into configurations.
 I've tried my best to avoid such assumptions so that all configurations work on platforms where the underlying application or library is supported, or at least degrade gracefully.

 Management
 ----------

-I've settled on using [Stow](https://www.gnu.org/software/stow/) to manage my `dotfiles` for the following attributes:
+I've settled on using [Stow](https://www.gnu.org/software/stow/) to manage my `dotfiles` due to the following attributes:

 * **Compatible**
   Most Unix-like systems have [Perl](https://www.perl.org/) installed by default and Stow itself has no peculiar dependencies.